xparadoxical/gddocs/docs/endpoints/rewards/getGJRewards.md

 - Small chest's rewards in a comma separated list
 	- Orbs
 	- Diamonds
-	- Shards (0 is Fire, 1 is Ice, 2 is Poison, 3 is Shadow, and 4 is Lava)
+	- Shards (0 is Fire, 1 is Ice, 2 is Poison, 3 is Shadow, 4 is Lava, 10 is Earth) (TODO add more shards)
 	- Key (If it's not 0, give a key)
 - Large chest time remaining
 - Large chest's rewards in a comma separated list